- 4-hour rush available for Thai National ID Card

 Because the Thai National ID Card is a controlled-vocabulary registry document, its journey into Irish (Gaeilge) is less an act of writing and more an act of disciplined mapping — which is what this page lays out.
-Regardless of whether the destination is a consulate, university, civil registrar, employer or court, our in-house MFA-accepted translator on our in-house panel delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this brief is structured the way our case managers structure a file: scope, price, calendar, intake, QA, MFA, embassy, courier — in that order.
+Regardless of whether the destination is a consulate, university, civil registrar, employer or court, the file is drafted by MFA-accepted translator on our in-house panel working in-house, to the standard the Thai MFA, the Bangkok embassy and the destination registry each apply in turn; read on for the quotation criteria, the rush-window calendar, the rejection-pattern catalogue and the bilingual glossary the Irish (Gaeilge) desk maintains in-house.

 Why a specialist Irish (Gaeilge) translator matters for Thai National ID Card